“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

-For some strange reason, I’m been fascinated with Cuenca, Ecuador and surprisingly the place doesn’t have many mosquitos.
+For some strange reason, I’m fascinated with Cuenca, Ecuador, and surprisingly, the place doesn’t have many mosquitoes.
 I was curious about this because I “really” hate those insects.

-Cuenca, Ecuador doesn’t have many mosquitoes due to the city being 2,560 meters high and mosquitoes don’t usually live in altitudes above 2,200 meters high.
+Cuenca, Ecuador, doesn’t have many mosquitoes due to the city being 2,560 meters high, and mosquitoes don’t usually live in altitudes above 2,200 meters.

 Cuenca isn’t the only town that doesn’t have many mosquitoes due to its high elevation.
 Here is a list of other towns in Ecuador that are above 2,200 meters high.

-- Papallacta, Ecuador doesn’t have many mosquitoes due to it being 3,300 meters in elevation.
+- Papallacta, Ecuador, doesn’t have many mosquitoes due to its being 3,300 meters in elevation.

-- Tulcan, Ecuador doesn’t have many mosquitoes due to it being 2,980 meters in elevation.
+- Tulcan, Ecuador, doesn’t have many mosquitoes due to its being 2,980 meters in elevation.

-- Quito, Ecuador doesn’t have many mosquitoes due to it being 2,850 meters in elevation.
+- Quito, Ecuador, doesn’t have many mosquitoes due to its being 2,850 meters in elevation.

-- Riobamba, Ecuador doesn’t have many mosquitoes due to it being 2,754 meters in elevation.
+- Riobamba, Ecuador, doesn’t have many mosquitoes due to its being 2,754 meters in elevation.

-- Latacunga, Ecuador doesn’t have many mosquitoes due to it being 2,750 meters in elevation.
+- Latacunga, Ecuador, doesn’t have many mosquitoes due to its being 2,750 meters in elevation.

-- Ambato, Ecuador doesn’t have many mosquitoes due to it being 2,577 meters in elevation.
+- Ambato, Ecuador, doesn’t have many mosquitoes due to its being 2,577 meters in elevation.

-- Cuenca, Ecuador doesn’t have many mosquitoes due to it being 2,560 meters in elevation.
+- Cuenca, Ecuador, doesn’t have many mosquitoes due to its being 2,560 meters in elevation.

-- Ibarra, Ecuador doesn’t have many mosquitoes due to it being 2,225 meters in elevation.
+- Ibarra, Ecuador, doesn’t have many mosquitoes due to its being 2,225 meters in elevation.

 It’s advisable to bring some type of bug deterrent when visiting Ecuador.

-The good news is there are things you can do to prevent mosquito bites even if you’re in an area with a lot of them.
+The good news is that there are things you can do to prevent mosquito bites, even if you’re in an area with a lot of them.

-The device let’s out a sound that annoys the shit out of them and we can’t hear (really cool right?).
+The device lets out a sound that annoys the shit out of them, and we can’t hear (really cool, right?).
 Another idea that I used when I hiked the PCT is this right HERE.
-I know not as cool, right?
-The bad news is somehow I still got bitten.
+I know, not as cool, right?
+The bad news is that somehow I still got bitten.

 Nothing is 100% foolproof, but it did help.